-The secondary market was opened on the $1^{st}$ of March 2001.
+The secondary market was opened on the 1st of March 2001.
 The amount of gas sold in the secondary market consists of about one percent of natural gas demand in Finland.
-Monthly volumes in secondary market have varied from 5 GWh to 80 GWh during May 2005 - June 2006.
-At the same time the system price has varied from 12 to 20 euro/MWh.
+Monthly volumes in secondary market have varied from 11 GWh to 80 GWh during the year 2006.
+At the same time the system price has varied from 14.5 to 20 euro/MWh.

-The volume of day-ahead product in secondary market was 281 GWh in the year 2005 and the volume of future (FUT) product (launched in year 2005) was only 5.7 GWh.
-The volume of the bilateral trade in the secondary market was 183 TWh.
-In total, the volume in the secondary market was 470 GWh in the year 2005, which covered about 1.1 per cent of natural gas consumption in Finland.
+The volume of day-ahead product in secondary market was 373 GWh in the year 2006 and the volume of future (FUT) product was only 2.0 GWh.
+The volume of the bilateral trade in the secondary market was 40 GWh.
+In total, the volume in the secondary market was 415 GWh in the year 2006, which covered 0.92 per cent of natural gas consumption in Finland.